Blacksuan19/inkdrop-material-ocean-syntax/README.md

-# Material-Ocean-Preview
+# Material-Ocean-Syntax

-Material Ocean preview theme for Inkdrop
+Material Ocean Syntax for Inkdrop

 **NOTE:** This theme may not have all components properly styled.
 Notice something out of place?
 Submit a GitHub issue!
 ## Screenshot